Roy Hesketh Circuit

-In 1973 the South African government banned all motorsport due to the world oil crisis, the circuit went into decline and finally closed in 1981 after only 28 years.
+In 1973 the South African government banned all motorsport due to the world oil crisis, the circuit went into decline and finally closed in November 1981 after only 28 years.

 The Stock Car Dust Bowl

 Stock Car racing started at the Dust Bowl Circuit in the mid 60s and was very successful, it created a new style of racing in the area bringing stock car drivers from as far afield as Dundee and Durban.
 Miles Crerar founded the Pietermarizburg Stockcar and Speedway Supporters Club.
 Most drivers were local, such as Clive and Nigel Owen, Alyn Woodley, Allan Hoy, Colin Clarke, Llew Futter, Gareth Bailey, Margaret Tyrer, Witty Boast, Bunny Dique, Lez Bromfield and Chris Currey.

 The sport went into decline in the late 70s and the circuit closed for good in 1981.